-Note: The Central Bank's intervention rate was retrieved from the International Financial Statistics Database from the International Monetary Fund (IMF) (http://data.imf.org).
-As of July 2013, the Central Bank of Uruguay replaced the intervention rate for monetary aggregates targets to formulate monetary policy.
-Other sources used for this table are reported in Annex.
+Note: The Central Bank's intervention rate was retrieved from the International Financial Statistics Database published by the International Monetary Fund (IMF) (http://data.imf.org).
+Since July 2013, the Central Bank of Uruguay uses monetary aggregates targets to formulate monetary policy instead of an intervention rate.
+Other sources used for this table are reported in the Annex.